 A brief history of this day

 Women’s Equality Day commemorates the anniversary of the adoption of the 19th Amendment in the U.S. Constitution, granting the right to vote to women.
-The amendment was first introduced in 1878, and was certified 100 years ago today, one week after it was passed in 1920.
+The amendment was first introduced in 1878, and was certified more than a century ago, one week after it was passed in 1920.

 In 1971, the U.S. Congress designated August 26 as Women’s Equality Day.